gjorquera/script-helpers/README.md

 # Script Helpers

-A simple helper script that can sourced into your project scripts to enable easy checks and caches.
+A helper file that can sourced into your project scripts to to DRY them up.

 If you don't know what project scripts are, please read [scripts-to-rule-them-all](https://github.com/github/scripts-to-rule-them-all).